KingKemp/curriculum/foundations/installations/command_line_basics.md

 #### Opening files in VSCode from the Command Line

-On Windows and Linux, you can open VSCode from the command line by typing `code`, and you can open folders or files by adding the name of the location after it: `code my_awesome_project/`.
+On Linux, you can open VSCode from the command line by typing `code`, and you can open folders or files by adding the name of the location after it: `code my_awesome_project/`.

 ##### MacOS Users: